Is cloud-based project management the future?

 “If someone asks me what cloud computing is, I try not to get bogged down with definitions.
 I tell them that, simply put, cloud computing is a better way to run your business.”

 How does it benefit remote project management?

 A survey conducted by Buffer showed that over 17% of the respondents said that the reason why they don’t prefer remote work is because of the lack of collaboration.
-However, with cloud-based project systems, collaboration and communication will never be an issue anymore.
+However, with remote project management software and cloud-based tools, collaboration and communication will never be an issue anymore.
 Let’s see how!

 All you really need to implement cloud-based project management software is a strong internet connection and a laptop, mobile phone, or tablet.
 It doesn’t require rigorous training, extra tools, and installations, nor a particular server or platform.
 Whether you’re working with an offshore team in another country, or with a teammate who is simply working from home, collaboration has never been easier.

 Imagine you have teams distributed in five different countries in the world.
 The sheer cost of buying servers, additional installations, and buying additional storage means that you’ll be spending millions on remote project management.
-By implementing cloud computing, you eliminate a significant amount of costs while providing a centralized place for communication and documentation and a seamless and hassle-free platform for your team to collaborate on.
+By implementing a cloud computing project management plan, you eliminate a significant amount of costs while providing a centralized place for communication and documentation and a seamless and hassle-free platform for your team to collaborate on.